-The PI includes reporting on annual emissions of certain substances to air, controlled waters and land, and off-site transfers in wastewater and waste.
+The pollution inventory includes reporting on annual emissions of certain substances to air, controlled waters and land, and off-site transfers in wastewater and waste.

-You must report to the PI if you:
+You must report to the pollution inventory if you:

-- operate a sewage treatment works with a capacity at, or over, 100,000 population equivalents (PE)
+operate a sewage treatment works with a capacity at, or over, 100,000 population equivalents

 Returns must be submitted by 28 February of each reporting year.
 You can use the Environment Agency’s online reporting system, or complete and return a paper reporting form.

-Operators are no longer required to report resource efficiency data as part of their PI return.
-If you do submit data, it won’t be used for any purpose.
+Operators no longer need to report resource efficiency data as part of their pollution inventory return.
+If you do submit data, it will not be used for any purpose.

 For some sectors, there may be a specific benefit in continuing to collect resource efficiency information.
 Where this is the case, the Environment Agency will work with the relevant operators or trade associations to explore other options for collecting this data, for example through trade association corporate and social responsibility reporting schemes.